-In April, Attorney General Jeff Sessions announced the Justice Department would disband the National Commission on Forensic Science, an independent panel of scientists, researchers, judges and attorneys that had been studying how to improve forensic practices.
+In April, Attorney General Jeff Sessions announced the Justice Department would disband the National Commission on Forensic Science, an independent panel of scientists, researchers, judges and attorneys that had been studying how to improve the reliability of forensic practices.

 The National Registry of Exonerations at the University of California Irvine has documented more than 2,000 exonerations since 1989.
 Nearly one-fourth list "false or misleading forensic evidence" as a contributing factor.

-And a report last fall from the President's Council criticized several "feature-comparison" methods.
+And a report last fall from the President's Council criticized several "feature-comparison" methods, which attempt to determine whether a sample from a crime scene is associated with a sample from a suspect by comparing patterns.
 The council said those methods — including analysis of shoeprints, tire tracks, latent fingerprints, firearms and spent ammunition — need more study to determine their reliability and error rates.

-When the reliability of forensic evidence is challenged through DNA testing or other new evidence, it often results in the granting of a new trial, even if there is other strong evidence.
+When the reliability of forensic evidence is challenged through DNA testing or other new evidence, it often results in the granting of a new trial, even if there is other strong evidence against a defendant.

 "More often than not, it undermines confidence in the verdict, which is enough to get a new trial," said Daniel Medwed, a law professor at Boston's Northeastern University.

 In 2015, the Justice Department revealed that FBI agents had overstated the strength of their evidence for decades in many cases involving microscopic hair analysis.
 The FBI now acknowledges microscopic hair analysis is inconclusive and uses it only in conjunction with DNA testing.